Popular games for platform Sharp MZ-2200

 The story still's the same: Ishtar sends Gilgamesh up the 60 maze levels of the Druaga's tower to rescue Ki and retrieve the Blue Crystal Rod.
 He must find each level's key to proceed to the next one.

 The second game in the series, previously released as Nobunaga's Ambition in the West.
-Players take the role of one of the main characters of the period, Nobunaga Oda, Shingen Takeda, Kenshin Uesugi, or others and try to unite the 50 kingdoms of Japan, from Ezo in the north to Kyushu in the south, under their own rule.
+Players take on the role of one of the main characters of the period, Nobunaga Oda, Shingen Takeda, Kenshin Uesugi, or others and try to unite the 50 kingdoms of Japan, from Ezo in the north to Kyushu in the south, under their own rule.

 Bump 'n' Jump is an overhead-view vehicular combat game developed by Data East and originally released in Japan as "Burnin' Rubber".
 The arcade version was available as both a dedicated board and as part of Data East's DECO Cassette System.
 It was distributed in North America by Bally Midway.
 The goal is to drive to the end of a level while bumping enemy vehicles into the sides of the track and jumping over large obstacles such as bodies of water.
 The arcade game was a commercial success in Japan and North America.
 The game was ported to the Atari 2600, Intellivision, ColecoVision, Nintendo Entertainment System, and Sharp X1.
 The Famicom version of Burnin' Rubber was published as "Buggy Popper" in Japan in 1986.